spacetelescope/slitlessutils/docs/wfss.rst

    * - blocking
      - ``str``
      - | the name of the blocking filter.
 For HST instruments, this is to be left blank,
-       | but is reserved for future development to support JWST instruments or ACS
+       | or set to ``None``, but is reserved for future development to support JWST
-       | spectropolarimetry.
+       | instruments or ACS spectropolarimetry.

 Example WCS File (in csv format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _wcsexample:
 .. include:: include/wcs.csv
 	:literal: